Answers to your dental implant questions

 Our Top 5 Most Common Questions

-The G4 Implant Solution is the only procedure that provides a PERMANENT bridge in a single visit, and it’s fully functional just hours after surgery.
+The G4 Implant Solution provides a PERMANENT (Titanium Reinforced) bridge in a single visit, and it’s fully functional just hours after surgery.
 The All-on-4 procedure, on the other hand, requires multiple visits over a full year and requires you to wear temporary dentures during this time period.
 That’s why we invented the G4 Solution—it was time for a smarter, better way to restore smiles.

 The cost per arch for Medicare Patients starts from $11,750 and ranges to $18,750 for the most complex cases, such as severe bone loss, and other complications.